-The January 17, 2009 issue of Newsweek magazine contains an article, describing how President Obama has filled his top administration with men and women who have lived and studied abroad during the formative periods of their lives.
+In an issue of Newsweek, describing how President Obama filled his top administration with men and women who have lived and studied abroad during the formative periods of their lives.
 "A Team of Expatriates" illustrates that U.S. domestic and foreign policy is best carried out by people who have had the direct experience of living and learning on the terms of a culture not of their own.

 Participating in one of our programs allows you to: